jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

 You configure the domain server by running JBoss CLI commands.
 For your convenience, this quickstart batches the commands into a `install-domain.cli` script provided in the root directory of this quickstart.

-1. Start with a fresh instance of the ${product.name} as noted above under [Start with a Clean ${product.name} Install](#start-with-a-clean-server-install).
+1. Start with a fresh instance of the JBoss EAP as noted above under [Start with a Clean JBoss EAP Install](#start-with-a-clean-server-install).

 2. Be sure you add the required users as specified above under [Add the Application Users](#add-the-application-users).

-3. Before you begin, make sure you followed the instructions above under [Back Up the ${product.name} Server Configuration Files](#back-up-the-server-configuration-files).
+3. Before you begin, make sure you followed the instructions above under [Back Up the JBoss EAP Server Configuration Files](#back-up-the-server-configuration-files).
-4. Start the ${product.name} server
+4. Start the JBoss EAP server
     * Open a command prompt and navigate to the root of the EAP directory.
     * Start the server using the following command:

             bin/domain.sh
 5. Review the `install-domain.cli` file in the root of this quickstart directory.
 This script configures and starts multiple servers needed to run this quickstart.

-6. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing ${jboss.home.name} with the path to your server:
+6. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP7_HOME with the path to your server:

-        For Linux: ${jboss.home.name}/bin/jboss-cli.sh -c --file=install-domain.cli
+        For Linux: EAP7_HOME/bin/jboss-cli.sh -c --file=install-domain.cli
-        For Windows: ${jboss.home.name}\bin\jboss-cli.bat -c --file=install-domain.cli
+        For Windows: EAP7_HOME\bin\jboss-cli.bat -c --file=install-domain.cli
      You should see the following result when you run the script:

         {